Write unique content (HIGH PRIORITY)

 Flash and search engines don’t mix well, but if you must use flash you should include alternate text that describes exactly what the Flash element includes.
-And if you use Flash for your entire site, you should always do an alternate version of the complete site in HTML so that search engines and non-Flash browsers can vie
+And if you use Flash for your entire site, you should always do an alternate version of the complete site in HTML so that search engines and non-Flash browsers can.

 Use Flash for non-critical pieces of a page (MEDIUM PRIORITY)

-The best use of Flash on websites is as small portions of the site, preferably non-critical portions.
+The best use of Flash on websites is in small portions of the site, preferably non-critical portions.
 Search engines can’t view Flash, they see them as images.
 According to Google Webmaster Central, sites that effectively use Flash “use Flash for rich media but rely on HTML for content and navigation.”

 Keep your pages close to the root directory (LOW PRIORITY)